panglikesheep18/concerns-demand-about-minecraft-mario-mashup-pack/benefits_to_putting_to_PC_and_smart_device.md

 9. it would be more consistent to the physical game box and would no longer be deceptive
 - in fact, too consistent

+10. it would not be affected by [MCPE-183307](https://bugs.mojang.com/browse/MCPE-183307)
+- this bug affects skinpacks that cannot be purchased in Marketplace, and if the mash-up pack was purchase-able in current days, it won't be affected by this bug

 ... more reasons to be put in coming updates until archived

 ### last but not least: **fixes the very issue i AM having**